-Iron Bridge Access Transformation Continues
+Iron Bridge Access transformation continues

 • Restrooms to better handle human waste.

-Buchanan County Supervisors and Secondary Roads Department also recognized the need to provide additional parking along Nolen Ave. to address additional safety concerns.
-The parking will tie into the paved trail, providing safe access to users who no longer will try to park on Nolen Ave. or walk across the busy road.
+Buchanan County Supervisors and Secondary Roads Department also recognized the need to provide additional parking along Nolen Avenue to address additional safety concerns.
+The parking will tie into the paved trail, providing safe access to users who no longer will try to park on Nolen Avenue or walk across the busy road.

 The Wapsipinicon River Corridor at the Iron Bridge Access is the perfect place for this gateway to the river.
 It features some of the river’s most scenic forested bluffs, abundant wildlife, and quality fishing.
 The old Iron Bridge structure is on the National Register of Historic Places.
 Downstream, boaters float past the Frank Lloyd Wright-designed Walter House at Cedar Rock State Park.
 The Wapsi is easy to enjoy while paddling or boating, with few water hazards.